Seed Funding

-The Center for Population, Inequality, and Poverty awards seed funding to faculty affiliated with the Center.
+The Center for Population, Inequality, and Policy awards seed funding and incentive grants to faculty affiliated with the Center.
+CPIP is currently accepting seed funding proposals.
+We have temporarily suspended the incentive grants through December 2024.

 Application Process